 COBRA benefits allow employees who have lost coverage due to various reasons to continue group coverage for a limited period of time.
 This is for employers with more than 20 employees.
 If you’re employer has less than 20 employees, you will fall under the South Dakota state continuation law and may be able to receive continuation of coverage for up to 18 months.

 Medicare Savings Programs

 *South Dakota has four Medicare savings programs.
-The following data is from 2016 and is based on federal amounts.
-These amounts may increase in 2017.
+The following data is from 2017 and is based on federal amounts.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.